-Associate Vice President, Research Publications, R Street Institute & Editor, LegBranch
+Associate Vice President, Research Programs, R Street Institute

 Lauren L. Rollins directs the R Street Institute’s research publications and editorial functions.
 She also creates new research products, sets and maintains R Street’s house style guide and submissions guidelines, and periodically trains staff in sound research and writing strategies.
-She is also currently the editor of LegBranch.org.
+She was the editor of LegBranch.org.

 Lauren joined R Street from academia where, in addition to teaching various research, writing and literature courses, she served as editorial manager of English Literary Renaissance, an academic journal of early modern literature and culture.
 Before her career in higher education, she was a trademark paralegal at an intellectual property law firm in the D.C. area.